 Wash and pat dry the vegetables.
 With a sharp paring knife, skin the tomatoes then dice them into cubes, being careful not to crush the flesh.

 Remove the stems and seeds from the pepper and peel the cucumbers and red onion, if using.
 Dice all of the vegetables into cubes about the same size as the tomatoes.

 Put all the diced vegetables in a serving bowl, add the chopped parsley, and toss gently with your fingers.

-In an empty jar or covered container, combine the oil, vinegar, salt, and pepper and shake well.
+In an empty jar or covered container, combine the oil, lemon juice, salt, and pepper and shake well.
 Pour the mixture over the salad and toss gently.

 Top the salad with the feta, black olives, and a bit more chopped parsley.